VanV-GBC/COMP3097-Group27/README.md

 - ~~Fix ability to update rating everywhere~~ (DONE)
 - ~~Add sorting capability~~ (DONE)
 - ~~Make tag selection based on stored data~~ (DONE)
-- Fix map in `view-restaurant` to show location
-- Fix full screen map
-- Add navigation feature to full screen map
-- Allow calling a place or canceling navigation while driving feature to full screen map

 #### Final Version

+- ~Add a splash page~ (DONE)
+- Fix issue with data not persisting in storage
+- Fix how phone # is displayed and show on input
 - Add ability to add/remove/edit tags
 - Add form validation
 - Add Ability to share places on Facebook, Twitter and over email
-- Add a splash page
 - Add search ability
-- Fix issue with data not persisting in storage
-- Fix how phone # is displayed and show on input
+- Fix map in `view-restaurant` to show location
-- Figure out how to sort by proximity
+- Fix full screen map
+- Add navigation feature to full screen map
+- Allow calling a place or canceling navigation while driving feature to full screen map
 - Make current position of a person available in the rest of the app for sorting by proximity
 - Get lat/lon of places based on API for sorting by proximity
-- Fix any things noted by prof in Prototype 2 that are not on the list above

 #### Other Considerations